EvanBurchard/wish/README.md

 ## Thanks

 I hope you get some value out of wish.
 If you want to get in touch outside of github, you can email me at myfirstname.mylastname+wish@gmail.com.

+Big thanks to khoomeister for his contributions of better modularity and alternative error messages (check out the wishe.js and get-expression.js files).

 Cheers,